-The transition from EU MDD to EU MDR has been the most significant development in the medical device industry in the last few years.
-This transition has become important to maintain quality goods, accurate documentation and evidence, the safety of the end-users, and most importantly continuous monitoring and course correction during the lifetime of a device pre and post-marketing.
+The transition from EU MDD to EU MDR has been the most significant development in the medical device industry in the past couple of years.
+This transition has become important to maintain quality goods, accurate documentation and evidence, safety of the end-users, and most importantly continuous monitoring and course correction during the lifetime of a device pre and post-marketing.

 A sudden change in expectations from the manufacturers, vendors, retailers, notified bodies, etc. had taken its toll on the entire medical device industry and all the stakeholders.
-Manufacturers have been grappling with remediation of all their technical files, providing test evidence for all their products, changing their quality management systems to align with the new regulations, re-looking at the supplier collaborations, etc. Trying to maneuver their entire cross-functional teams together on such a large scale to achieve EU MDR compliance has been a huge challenge.
+Manufacturers have been grappling with remediation of all their technical files, providing test evidence for all their products, changing their quality management systems to align with the new regulations, re-looking at the supplier collaborations, etc. Trying to maneuver their entire cross-functional teams together on such a large scale to achieve MDR compliance has been a huge challenge.

-Apart from the documentation-related challenges like creating all the EU MDR-aligned templates, re-writing most of the existing documents, synchronizing the contents of all these documents, going through a huge review and approval cycle and managementrelated challenges have also come to the fore.
-To complete the transition program within a mid or large-sized organization, one needs to manage the following:
+Apart from the documentation related challenges like creating all the MDR aligned templates, rewriting most of the existing documents, synchronizing the contents of all these documents, going through a huge review and approval cycle and management related challenges have also come to fore.
+To complete the MDR program within a mid or large-sized organization, one needs to manage the following: